Kathir-D/Computer-Science-A/README.md

 # Computer Science A
- AP Computer Science A assigments from apluscompsci
+ AP Computer Science A assigments from apluscompsci.com

 ### Create a issue with the name of the assigment as given
     Filename = Unit # Day # as letter